element-plus/element-plus/docs/en-US/component/table-v2.md

 ## Detail view

-Using dynamic height rendering, we can also display a detailed view within the table.
+Using dynamic height rendering, you can also display a detailed view within the table.

 :::demo